 Meeting just before his solo exhibition in Hoxton’s Waluso Gallery, he is relaxed.
 The paintings have already been hung and are all around us.
 The walls are filled with brightly coloured canvasses complete with motifs familiar to his work.
 Recording the latest episode of our Art Related Noise podcast for the Enter Gallery in Brighton.
 We are doing so in luxury.
 Lounging as we speak on the galleries purpose made blue Chesterfield sofa.

 Art Republic Alumni

-Euan himself is a former alumni of Art Republic.
+Euan himself is a former alumni of Art Republic the former name of Enter Gallery.
 He once worked in the gallery and credits that time as having a big impact on his artistic career.
 Coming into contact with artists on a daily basis and just spending time in that environment helped to solidify the direction he wanted to go in.

 Coming from an illustration background originally, his work certainly has that quality, yet there is a freer feel to it.
 He describes how finally picking up the paint brush onto canvas was like a release.
 No longer constrained by the limits imposed by commercial illustrative work, he has found his voice.

 Euan uses a lot of symbolism and motifs in his work.
 We talk about the propensity of crabs, snakes and basketballs.
 Each image repeats in some way dotted through the combined whole of the assembled work.
 Each image has a meaning.
 The crabs he describes as an emblem of resilience, “they just sort of mind their own business” he tells me.
 “They move sideways, they’re a bit of a passive creature, they always seem a bit scared.
 But they’ve got these claws so they are equipped to defend themselves or attack.”